xinxijishuwyq/multimedia_audio_framework/README.md

   - [Repositories Involved](#repositories-involved)

 ## Introduction<a name="introduction"></a>
-The **audio\_standard** repository is used to implement audio-related features, including audio playback, recording and volume and device management.
+The **audio\_standard** repository is used to implement audio-related features, including audio playback, recording, volume management and device management.

 **Figure  1**  Position in the subsystem architecture<a name="fig483116248288"></a>